 Her research interests include education & development, products marketability, assessment & evaluation, and the international areas of business development, trade, trade policy, market trends, business negotiation.

-Kwabena Kobby Tweneboa, Senior Project Management Officer, USA
+Kwabena Kobby Tweneboa, Senior Project Management Officer, Massachusetts, USA

 Kwabena holds a Master of Science degree in Environmental Science and Policy from Clark University located in Worcester, Massachusetts in the United States.
 He specializes in the environmental contaminants in drinking water in developing countries with specific research interest in the relationships between arsenic contaminated drinking water and diabetes and other public health outcomes.